 The Master of Education in Special Education prepares students to meet the educational needs of individuals with disabilities.

-The Master of Education in Special Education Program includes three program options for teachers, administrators, social workers, other service providers and educators who wish to learn how to serve students with disabilities.
+The Master of Education in Special Education Program is a 30-credit hour program for teachers, administrators, social workers, other service providers and educators who wish to learn how to serve students with disabilities.
 Courses are offered with the working professional in mind.
-The courses required for the master's degree and either the Learning Disabilities or Emotional Impairment endorsement are offered during evening and summer hours and include several online courses.
-Courses in the Specialist in Mild Disabilities program are offered entirely online.
+The courses required for the master's degree are offered during evening and summer hours and include several online courses.

 Graduates of the Master of Education in Special Education program will gain: